WebReflection/hyperHTML/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/WebReflection/hyperHTML.svg)](https://greenkeeper.io/) ![Blazing Fast](https://img.shields.io/badge/speed-blazing%20🔥-brightgreen.svg)

 - - -

+Following an overview of projects related, or inspired by, _hyperHTML_.
+For a deep comparison of current libraries, feel free to [check this gist out](https://gist.github.com/WebReflection/761052d6dae7c8207d2fcba7cdede295).

+## <em>µ</em>html

+The latest, smallest, iteration of all best concept from this library since 2017, have been packaged in _~2.5K_.
+If it's extreme minimalism and great _DX_ that you are after, check [uhtml](https://github.com/WebReflection/uhtml#readme) out.

 ## hypersimple

 If you've just started with template literals based projects and you like components, or you'd like to understand what's _hyperHTML_ capable of, give [hypersimple](https://github.com/WebReflection/hypersimple#readme) a try 🎉